ALib C++ Library

 That's it.
 With this simple CMake file we have created a tailored ALib Distribution library and have linked it to our sample project, which is now ready to be built!

-Along these lines, the build requirements of ALib is explained - also for users of any other build system.
-Independent from the build-system used, the following information has to be collected and accordingly set:
+Along these lines, the build requirements of ALib is explained - also for users of any other build system. independent of the build-system used, the following information has to be collected and accordingly set:

 • C++ Version 17 or higher (to be set with the compiler).

-• Compilation symbols that select the ALib Modules have to be passed to the compiler.
+• compiler symbols that select the ALib Modules have to be passed to the compiler.

-• Compilation symbols that choose ALib features have to be passed to the compiler.
+• compiler symbols that choose ALib features have to be passed to the compiler.

 • External library dependencies have to be determined.